 By midcentury the Hallem Bookkeeping and Tax Service lit up the storefront.
 Edward Klinge’s wife Pauline remained living in flat 3.
 In the early ‘70s, a real estate agent utilized the commercial space for his office, followed by a siding-and-roofing company Aluminum Sidewall.
 By this time, Klinge ownership of 2411 Gilbert had ceased.
 New landlords Robert and Rheda Harris bequeathed the apartments as “Harris Flats,” yet by the mid-80s and worsening over the years, rental vacancy plagued the building.
 Its storefront continued to be used, mainly by hairdressers such as Shear Madness Hair Studio, Nycole’s Beauty Salon, and by 2005, Mr. Allison Hair Weaving, but the above apartments sat empty.
 Most recent years saw 2411 Gilbert unlisted in city directories.

-Beginning in 2016, however, William Thomas and his son William – along with Kunsthous and Brush Factory – renovated 2411 Gilbert, ready for at least six tenants by spring of 2017.
+Beginning in 2016, however, William Thomas and his son William – along with Kunsthous and Brush Factory – renovated 2411 Gilbert, ready for tenants by spring of 2017.